Factbox: Potential and challenges of shale gas

 LONDON Developments in the extraction of gas is a potential game-changer in world energy markets, offering ample supplies in markets that have so far looked to tighten in coming years.

-In the United States, hydraulic fracturing, a recently developed method of shale gas procurement, has the potential to flip the country's energy economy from a net importer to a net exporter of natural gas.
+In the United States, hydraulic fracturing, a recently developed method of shale gas procurement, has flipped the country's energy economy from a net importer to a net exporter of natural gas.

 Shale gas now makes up one quarter of all U.S. natural gas production and the government Energy Information Administration (EIA) forecasts this proportion to double by 2035.